Culture

 Today I thanked God for these things as I woke up and remembered so much about him.

-• A home that He led us to that feels like a perfect fit even when all six of us are here all the time.
+• A home that He led us to that feels like a perfect fit.

 • Strong legs He designed to heal from my past injuries so I can run and walk today.